 If your information and processes are scattered across multiple platforms, it’s not only harder for your team to find the optimal information for each project but it’s also hurting your bottom line.

-Fortunately, documenting and storing all of your information in an internal wiki means your team will know exactly where to find the right processes for each of your projects.
+Fortunately, documenting and storing all of your information in a single source of truth like an internal wiki means your team will know exactly where to find the right processes for each of your projects.

 But wrangling all this information is easier said than done.
 As software continues to eat the world, the amount of tools we’re using to get work done continues to rise as well.